Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Introduction

 Building upon this perspective, we introduce \textbf{Med-Scout}, a geometry-aware post-training framework designed to actively cure MLLMs' geometric blindness in medical perception.
-Adopting a data-centric approach, we transform unlabeled medical images into objective supervision signals by decomposing medical perception into three intrinsic geometric proxy tasks: (1) \textit{Hierarchical Scale Localization}, enforcing awareness of anatomical details across varying scales; (2) \textit{Topological Jigsaw Reconstruction}, demanding the understanding of global anatomical layouts; and (3) \textit{Anomaly Consistency Detection}, necessitating comparative scrutiny to identify pixel-level structural artifacts.
-To drive the optimization of these tasks, we present a specialized Dense Geometric Reward (DGR) approach integrated within the GRPO framework, which provides dense, continuous guidance, effectively steering the geometric-semantic alignment to ensure stable and balanced convergence across the constructed task types.
+As illustrated in Figure~\ref{fig:Med-Scout}, our data-centric approach decomposes medical perception into three geometric proxy tasks: (1) \textit{Hierarchical Scale Localization} formulates the clinical ``zoom-in'' diagnostic process as a spatial anchoring task, enforcing absolute spatial grounding across varying scales; (2) \textit{Topological Jigsaw Reconstruction} translates anatomical topological deduction into a jigsaw puzzle, demanding a robust understanding of global layouts; and (3) \textit{Anomaly Consistency Detection} frames fine-grained comparative scrutiny as a ``spot-the-difference'' game, necessitating the precise identification of pixel-level structural discontinuities.
+To drive the optimization of these tasks, we present a specialized Dense Geometric Reward (DGR) integrated within the GRPO framework, which provides dense guidance, effectively steering the geometric-semantic alignment to ensure stable and balanced convergence across the constructed tasks.
 To support rigorous training and evaluation, we construct a comprehensive dataset comprising over 100K geometrically perturbed samples and curate a balanced 10\% subset to establish Med-Scout-Bench, a novel benchmark that quantifies geometric blindness.

-We apply Med-Scout to promote representative general-domain and medical-domain MLLMs.
-Experiments demonstrate that our approach not only significantly reduces geometric blindness on Med-Scout-Bench but also enables strong generalization to standard medical VQA~\cite{lau2018dataset, DBLP:conf/isbi/LiuZXMYW21, DBLP:journals/corr/abs-2305-10415, DBLP:conf/cvpr/HuLLSHQL24, DBLP:conf/icml/ZuoQLCZHZ0025, butsanets2025radimagenetvqalargescalectmri} and report generation tasks~\cite{demner2015preparing, johnson2019mimic}.
-This confirms that the geometric capabilities acquired through our post-training effectively transfer to broader medical perception.